• Skip to primary navigation

 • Fiber 2.4g

-• This low-carb breakfast with roasted butternut squash uses an already roasted butternut for a quick workflow in the morning.
+• This low-carb breakfast with already-roasted butternut squash is quick and easy for a morning meal.

-• I use fresh berries but you can use frozen fruit, too.
-Leave them in a closed container at night in your fridge (not freezer) for them to thaw.
+• I use fresh berries, but you can use frozen fruit, too.
+Leave them in a closed container in your fridge (not freezer) overnight to thaw.
 If not, you can cook them lightly in the morning.

 • For a spicy touch, I blended cinnamon sticks with cardamom, then sifted this to get a fine powder.
 This way, the delicious aroma is preserved, and you get all the nutritional benefits of these spices.